gabriel-guelfi/mdc-test/README.md

 ## Languages used: ##
-The test is for an opportunity as a PHP developer, but, as I have interest in work with Python, as well, I choose to use Python in half of the exercises.
+The test is for an opportunity as a PHP developer, but, as I have interest in work with Python, as well, I chose to use Python in half of the exercises.
 The other half is written in PHP.

 ## Requirements: ##
 - PHP 7+